bfut/unvivtool/python/README.md

         |          archive contents, do not write to disk.
         |      verbose : bool, optional
         |          Verbose output.
+        |      overwrite : int, optional
+        |          If == 0, warns and attempts overwriting existing files. (default)
+        |          If == 1, attempts renaming existing files, skips on failure.
         |
         |      Returns
         |      -------